Showing itself to be faster and cheaper than bitcoin, Litecoin has enjoyed a period of growth. Let’s take a closer look at why.

 |LTC, Ł||7 October, 2011||scrypt||4 million LTC|

-Released on October 7, 2011 by former Google employee Charlie Lee, Litecoin (LTC, Ł) is an open source, peer-to-peer cryptocurrency – digital currency operating independently of any country’s central bank.
-While similar to bitcoin in many ways, Litecoin also incorporates several improvements (such as Segregated Witness) which help reduce bottlenecks in the network and increase the speed with which transactions are carried out.
+Released on October 7, 2011, by former Google employee Charlie Lee, Litecoin (LTC, Ł) is an open source, peer-to-peer cryptocurrency – that is a digital currency operating independently of any country’s central bank.
+While similar to bitcoin in many ways, Litecoin has also incorporated several features (such as Segregated Witness) that are described as improvements to help reduce bottlenecks in the network and increase the speed with which transactions are carried out.

-Litecoin has experienced massive growth since its inception, reaching a $1 billion market cap in November 2013, and over four times that much by 2017.
+Litecoin has experienced significant growth since its inception, reaching a $1 billion market cap in November 2013, and over four times that much by 2017.

 Where to buy, sell and trade Litecoin

 How is Litecoin different from bitcoin?

 While there are a lot of similarities between Litecoin and its more widely-accepted competitor, bitcoin, Litecoin states that it has a few distinct advantages when it comes to mining, transaction verification speed and security:

 - Higher volume of transactions.
 The Segregated Witness process increases the rate at which transactions are verified on the block, reducing the time for confirmation of payment from 10 minutes (for bitcoin) to 2.5 minutes (for Litecoin).

 - More secure.
 This faster processing time also helps maintain a secure environment by reducing the chance of double-spending attacks – a hack in which the attacker spends the same money twice to pay for two different transactions.

 - Larger coin limit.
 While bitcoin has a maximum coin limit of 21 million coins, Litecoin has an upper limit of 84 million coins.